 1. Work with a Speech Therapist

-After a stroke, your loved one may be referred to a therapist such as a speech language pathologist who can help your loved one regain his or her language abilities.
-The therapist can provide insight into what you should expect over the course of recovery, as well as exercises and strategies to help your loved one speak more clearly.
+After a stroke, your loved one may be referred to a therapist such as a speech-language pathologist who can help your loved one regain his or her language abilities.
+The therapist can provide insight into what you should expect over the course of recovery, as well as stroke brain exercises and strategies to help your loved one speak more clearly.
 Getting professional input lets you know where you can start with helping your loved one communicate.

 2. Be Respectful of Your Loved One’s Preferences